twh9811/QuackersWebstore/docs/DesignDoc.md

 component, which is responsible for binding data from the backend to the UI.
 This includes things like retrieving data from a database, formatting the data for display, and updating the UI as the data changes.
-Overall, our View Tier UI provides a responsive and intuitive user interface for the application.
+Overall, our View Tier UI provides a responsive and intuitive user interface for the website.
 By using a combination of these components, we created a UI that is both easy to use and easy to maintain.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.
 For example, in e-store you might create a